 1-3-2.
-Prerequisite: Red Cross Swimmer Certificate or pass swimmer course skills.
+Prerequisite: current advanced lifesaving certificate and pass swimmer course skills.

 Acquisition of motor skills and the mastery of methods of teaching lifesaving and swimming courses.
 Instruction in other aquatic activities such as pool operations, pool management, lifeguarding and swimming and diving coaching.